juev/awesome-stars/README.md

 ## [Python](id:python)

+- [dethos/clipboard-watcher](https://github.com/dethos/clipboard-watcher) – Keep an eye on the apps that are using your clipboard
 - [oduwsdl/ipwb](https://github.com/oduwsdl/ipwb) – InterPlanetary Wayback: A distributed and persistent archive replay system using IPFS
 - [franciscod/telegram-twitter-forwarder-bot](https://github.com/franciscod/telegram-twitter-forwarder-bot) – A Telegram bot that forwards Tweets
 - [mautrix/twitter](https://github.com/mautrix/twitter) – A Matrix-Twitter DM puppeting bridge